Last modified June 26, 2026

 Kyverno

 Kyverno is a CNCF project originally created by Nirmata which acts as an admission controller and enforces policies for Kubernetes resources.
 It loads policies from Kubernetes custom resources and similarly stores reports about policy violations as additional resources within the cluster.
-It can be used to enforce a wide range of policies including Kubernetes best practices and Pod Security Standards (PSS), as well as custom user-defined policies.
+It can be used to enforce a wide range of policies, including Kubernetes best practices, Pod Security Standards (PSS), and custom user-defined policies.

-As part of the security offering, Kyverno provides enforcement for PSS policies and image signing as well as custom policies provided by customers using the stack.
+As part of the security offering, Kyverno provides enforcement for PSS policies and image signing, plus custom policies provided by customers using the stack.

 Policy violations are stored in PolicyReport CRs and exposed as Prometheus metrics via policy-reporter.
 You can retrieve the reports via kubectl: